Animal Services in Geneva County

 334-684-6496

 The City of Geneva’s impoundment facility serves the city only.
-It is operated by the Geneva Police Department and is reportedly located near the EMA facility.
-We found no web presence for the facility and no notices of impounded pets.
+It is operated by the Geneva Police Department and is located near the EMA facility, but is not open to the public.
+The City does not share the address.

-The facility includes about 12 kennels, according to Becky at the Geneva Police Department.
+Geneva’s facility includes about 10 kennels, ACO Carroll said.
 The facility is primarily used for dogs.
 A small number of cats are also impounded, typically via trapping, Becky said, and the city works with a rescue group that accepts the cats.

 Titan’s Legacy Animal SanctuaryHartford, Alabama